lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

   - serverless
   - aws
   - lambda
-description: "How to write reusable middleware for Rust Lambda functions using tower, the generic middleware engine that already underpins the AWS Lambda Rust runtime.
-Includes a complete DynamoDB-backed IP rate limiter with SAM deployment."
+description: 'How to write reusable middleware for Rust Lambda functions using tower, the generic middleware engine that already underpins the AWS Lambda Rust runtime.
+Includes a complete DynamoDB-backed IP rate limiter with SAM deployment.'
 ---

 There is one pattern that has been my secret sauce for AWS Lambda code for